learnb/shovel-sim/notes.md

 - [x] expose sim parameters as UI sliders
 - [ ] implement various "material" types, each with their own parameters
 - [ ] add camera controls
-- [ ] randomize neighbor checks to reduce bias
+- [x] randomize neighbor checks to reduce bias
-- [ ] add way to down in more material
+- [ ] add way to drop in more material
+- [x] add a few initial states to pick from

 ## Challenges

 - How to enable sim to react to external forces (digging)
   - Can the sim interface with godot's physics?